Alif Allah (Jugni)

 Alif Allah (Jugni), also known as Alif Allah Chambe Di Booti is a popular Punjabi Sufi song that was composed and sung by Arif Lohar and Meesha Shafi in Coke Studio Pakistan.
-The lyrics of the song are based on the works of 17th century Sufi poet Sultan Bahu.
+The lyrics of the song are based on the works of the 17th century Sufi poet Sultan Bahu.

 It is an adaptation of Punjabi folk "Jugni" in a Sufi version.

 Alif Allah (Jugni) rose to popularity after being sung by Lohar and Shafi on Coke Studio.
 The associated video on YouTube had 108 million views by September 2025.

 Adaptation in films and television

 The song has also been used in the following movies: